MohamedTaherMaalej/HC_DApp/README.md

 ## Contributing

 We welcome contributions from the open-source community.
-If you would like to contribute to HC_dapp, please read our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started.
+If you would like to contribute to HC_DApp, please read our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started.

 ## License